 Originally considered a program for the elderly, SSI is now dominated by adults and children with disabilities.
-Figure 5 shows the age composition of SSI beneficiaries between 1974 and 1998.
+Figure 4 shows the age composition of SSI beneficiaries between 1974 and 2001.
 In 1974, the majority of the SSI caseload was over the age of 65.
-The number of aged beneficiaries peaked at 2.5 million in 1975, gradually dropped to around 2 million in 1982, and remained at about that level to 1998.
-In contrast, the number of blind and disabled adults (aged 18-64) on SSI has more than doubled since 1974, with the most rapid growth occurring after 1982.
-In December 1998, 3.6 million adults received SSI benefits, nearly 2 million more than in 1982.
-The number of blind and disabled recipients who are under age 18 also has grown rapidly in recent years.
-Between 1974 and 1989 the child caseload increased to about 185,000.
-Following the Zebley decision in 1990, the number of blind and disabled children rose rapidly, reaching 955,000 by 1996.
-Since then, child SSI rolls have declined slightly, falling to 887,000 in 1998.
-Hence, although blind and disabled adults and children comprised only 40 percent of the SSI population in 1974, their share in the SSI population had grown to 70 percent by 1998.
+The number of aged beneficiaries peaked at 2.5 million in 1975, gradually dropped to around 2 million in 1982 and remains at about that level.
+In contrast, the number of blind and disabled adults (aged 18-64) on SSI has more than doubled since 1974, with the most rapid growth occurring after 1982.39 In December 2001, 3.8 million adults 18-64 received SSI benefits, about 2.1 million more than in 1982.
+The number of blind and disabled recipients who are under age 18 also has grown substantially in recent years.40 Between 1974 and 1989 the child caseload increased to about 185,000.
+However, following the Zebley decision in 1990, the number of blind and disabled children rose rapidly, reaching 955,000 by 1996.41 Since then, child SSI rolls have declined slightly, falling to 881,000 in 2001.

-&lt;sup>34This growth is almost entirely due to increases in the number of disabled beneficiaries.
+39This growth is almost entirely due to increases in the number of disabled beneficiaries.
 The number of working-age SSI recipients eligible due to blindness has remained relatively constant over time (Annual Statistical Supplement, SSA, various years).